Your brand is your best means to form relationships with your customers.

 Think of your brand as a personality.
 All of your marketing efforts help your customers get to know you better, adding attributes and traits to that personality as they know it.
 It is essential that you are consistent in your messaging so you build a consistent persona with your customers.
 Whether it be a Facebook post or a marketing flyer, maintain your tone and messaging.
 Keep your focus on your USPs whenever possible.
 You should consider the type of industry you’re doing business in when determining the right tone to take with your message.
 For example, a clothing store can take a more lighthearted approach to their marketing than a law firm.

 It is estimated that 81% of shoppers research online before making a purchase decision.
-Whether you’re a brick and mortar restaurant or an online shoe store, it is imperative to have a website to simply let customers know you exist in the ever growing competitive landscape online.
-Without a website, you run the risk of being invisible to customers online which equals missed opportunities to reach customers.
+Whether you’re a brick-and-mortar restaurant or an online shoe store, it is imperative to have a website to let customers know you exist in the ever-growing competitive landscape online.
+Without a website, you run the risk of being invisible to customers online, which equals missed opportunities to reach customers.

 Choose a platform.

-Choose a platform on which to build your website.
-There are countless user friendly options available to small businesses today.
+Choose a platform to build your website on.
+There are countless user-friendly options available to small businesses today.
 Do your research on which platform makes the most sense for you to build your site and manage your content on.
-While WordPress is one of the most popular platforms utilized by small businesses today, Wix, Weebly and Squarespace are also great options.
+While WordPress is one of the most popular platforms utilized by small businesses today, Wix, Weebly, and Squarespace are also great options.

 Choose a domain name and find a space to host your site.
 Your domain name should be as close to your business name as possible.
-Depending on your website’s platform different hosting providers may be your best option.
-For WordPress sites, WPengine provides great services and security.
-Amazon cloud services or a solution like HostGator may also be worth considering if you’re looking to host your site on a virtual private server.
+Depending on your website’s platform, different hosting providers may be your best option.
+For WordPress sites, WP Engine provides great services and security.
+Amazon Web Services or a solution like HostGator may also be worth considering if you’re looking to host your site on a virtual private server.